team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 ### Advantages

-This model able to capture motion of frames and color of steady backgound in the video.
+This model able to capture motion of frames and color of steady background in the video.

+## Model tweaks
+On top of the baseline model as described above we tried the following tweaks as an attempt to improve performance.
+Here is a quick summary of what we tried along with the intuition behind them:

+- Teacher Forcing: We decided to remove teacher forcing from above model during training so that each unit sums correct teacher activations as input for the next iteration instead of only summing activations from incoming units.
+- Batch Normalization: After training the above model, we found that the capacity of the network was not enough to make good predictions.
+Therefore, we increased number of Conv-Deconv layers and introduced a Batch Normalization layer.

 ### Problems